-Responsible Chemical use

-Minimize or avoid the use of toxic chemicals Use ~~Cr~~ Crude 25% max such as Cuproide or Mercury

-Store and handle fuel and chemical safety with spillage system containment.
+Responsible Chemical use.
+Minimize or avoid the use of toxic chemicals such as Cyanide or Mercury.
+Store and handle fuel and chemical safely with leakage contamination systems.

 3.4 Relations with neighbouring communities and/or the general public

 3.4.1 Are there any people living in or near your mining claim?